Informfully/Platform/README.md

 The following installation instructions are an abbreviated version for quickly getting you set and ready.
 You can access the full [Platform documentation here](https://informfully.readthedocs.io/en/latest/quick.html).

-AlternativelyIf you want to use the Informfully Platform as a cloud service, hosted at the University of Zurich, please reach out to us: info@informfully.ch

 ### Download the Code

-Informfully is a React Native app that uses a Meteor servers as back end.
+Informfully is a React Native app that uses Meteor servers as a back end.
 Download the code and Meteor as follows:

 ```bash
 # Download the source code